-The following are some non-English kosher certification terms that you may come across:
+The following are definitions of some non-English kosher certification terms you may come across:

 Bishul Yisroel (also spelled Bishul Yisrael): Certain foods require increased rabbinic involvement in the cooking process.

-The OU requires Bishul Yisroel on all of those products deemed to be included in the requirements for Bishul Yisroel under Jewish law.
+The OU requires Bishul Yisroel on all products deemed to be included in the requirements for Bishul Yisroel under Jewish law.

 Cholov Yisroel (also spelled Chalav Yisroel): Milk and milk products that were supervised by a Rabbi from the time of milking.